2018: the year I needed lots of covfefe

 The start of quote-unquote "autumn" was signalled by signs for warm yummy oden popping back up outside conbinis.
 Never mind that it was still damn hot outside.

 My Mum paid a visit, which meant yet more touristy stuff.
 We sang karaoke together for over 2 hours.
 We got some caricatures drawn, and some badass kimono photos taken.
 I love my Japan life, but I miss my family a lot.
 This time the solo train ride home from the airport was tough.

 That meant I needed something to keep me distracted.
 And what better to occupy my thoughts than a typhoon?
-A day of hiding indoors while the wind trashed it outside, ooh what fun.
+A day of hiding indoors while the wind trashed everything outside, ooh what fun.

 A British Fair rocked up at the Hankyu Umeda department store.
-It brought me fish and chips, sausage rolls, Royal Doulton ceramic bowls, and afternoon cream tea sets.
+It brought me fish and chips from the UK's best chippy, fresh baked sausage rolls, Royal Doulton ceramic bowls, and afternoon cream tea sets.
 Don't tell anyone, but I cried into my battered cod (just a little).

 Halloween was an interesting weekend, as usual.
 Except this year I realised I always miss the main event.
 It's crowded enough on the Saturday night, but the 31st itself - a Wednesday - looked insane.
 I only saw it on Instagram, sadly.
 That's something to discover next year.

 To look at Japan the day after Halloween, you'd think Nov 1st was actually Christmas.
 All my pics of Christmas trees outside buildings are from November.
 I stocked up on mince pies and stollen before they all sold out.
 (They did.
 Before December.
 Ouch.)